How Credit Card Interest Rates Are Calculated

 Last Updated: July 19, 2017

 When you are approved for a credit card, it comes with an APR, or annual percentage rate.
 It’s this rate that’s used to determine how much interest you’re charged if you carry a credit card balance.
 But its use isn’t as straightforward as you might think.
-Here’s how credit cards interest rates are calculated using your daily periodic rate and average daily balance.
+Here’s how credit card interest rates are calculated using your daily periodic rate and average daily balance.

 Turn APR Into a Daily Periodic Rate